 Every piece of adventure incarnates one or more lessons of popular knowledge and common beliefs on morals.
-The reader can enjoy each episode almost like an independent fable warning about the dangers of the world or one’s own indolence.
+The reader can enjoy each episode almost like an independent fable warning about the dangers of the world or one’s indolence.
 Wrongdoings always end in unpleasant punishments, while only good deeds reward the poor Pinocchio.

 Pinocchio’s omnipresence in culture and arts

-Two of them though are particularly noteworthy.
+Two of them, though, are particularly noteworthy.
 One of them is Pinocchio, the 1940 Walt Disney animated version.
 It sweetened and lightened the darkest tones of the story, reestablishing it for the tastes of modern children.
 The other is the drama A.I., Steven Spielberg‘s adaptation.
 Keeping the original distressing atmosphere, the film opened new moral questions by substituting the marionette with a wanting-to-be-real robot child.

 Furthermore, in Collodi, the Italian village from which the author took its pen name, one can explore the theme park dedicated to the story.
 It holds sculptures dedicated to the characters and a museum hosting contemporary art exhibitions.
-It also presents a digital library in which is possible to discover several editions of The Adventures of Pinocchio published all over the world.
+It also presents a digital library in which it is possible to discover several editions of The Adventures of Pinocchio published all over the world.